Critical chain project management: Monitoring

-According to proponents, monitoring is, in some ways, the greatest advantage of the Critical Chain method.
-Because individual tasks vary in duration from the 50% estimate, there is no point in trying to force every task to complete "on time;" estimates can never be perfect.
+According to proponents, monitoring is, in some ways, the greatest advantage of the critical chain method.
+Because individual tasks vary in duration from the 50% estimate, there is no point in trying to force every task to complete "on time"; estimates can never be perfect.
 Instead, we monitor the buffers created during the planning stage.
 A fever chart or similar graph can be created and posted to show the consumption of buffer as a function of project completion.
 If the rate of buffer consumption is low, the project is on target.
 If the rate of consumption is such that there is likely to be little or no buffer at the end of the project, then corrective actions or recovery plans must be developed to recover the loss.
 When the buffer consumption rate exceeds some critical value (roughly: the rate where all of the buffer may be expected to be consumed before the end of the project, resulting in late completion), then those alternative plans need to be implemented.

-History

-Critical sequence was originally identified in the 1960s.